 The Butler Early College Health Sciences Academy offers an exceptional opportunity for students to integrate the last two years of high school and the first two years of college.
 This Academy will prepare students for a career in healthcare and immerse them in the college experience as a high school student.
 This two-year program will allow students to earn a significant portion of their Associate's Degree and have numerous opportunities for experience in the healthcare career of their choice.
-For more information call 316.218.6139 or email academies@butlercc.edu offers an exceptional opportunity for students to integrate the last two years of high school and the first two years of college.
-The Academy will prepare students for careers in IT related fields and immerse them into the college experience as a high school student.
-This two-year program will allow students to have the opportunity to graduate high school with industry credentials, certifications and significant college credit towards an Associate Degree.
-For more information call 316-218-6139 or email academies@butlercc.edu.
+For more information call 316.218.6139 or email academies@butlercc.edu.